jjr6639/IST261Project---DeckForge/README.md

 # IST261Project
-A simple java application called DeckForge for Magic the Gathering Deck Sharing
+A simple java application for Magic the Gathering Deck Sharing